DegreeScience Prerequisites for the Health Professions

 Withdrawal from the Course and Refunds

-To withdraw from a course, please go to http://www.une.edu/registrar/registration/registration-forms and complete the withdrawal form under "Science Prerequisite Course Forms."
+To withdraw from a course, please go to the University Registrar website and complete the withdrawal form under "Science Prerequisite Course Forms."
 All correspondence with the UNE Registrar's office must be from your UNE email address.
-Please complete all sections of the withdrawal form, including your PRN, the CRN, course subject and number (Example: ANAT 1005).
+Please complete all sections of the withdrawal form, including your PRN, the CRN, course subject, and number (Example: ANAT 1005).
 This action will result in a W grade for the course.
 For withdrawal deadlines, please refer to the academic calendar.
 Please direct any questions about this process to the Student Service Advisory Team at firstname.lastname@example.org.

 Students may enter the program at any time, as long as they meet the prerequisites for the individual courses.
 They may take as many courses as needed to meet the prerequisite requirements for the health professions program to which they are applying, but they are encouraged to limit enrollment to a maximum of two courses simultaneously.
-For students wishing to take more than two courses at a time, please email an Enrollment Counselor at email@example.com or call 855-325-0894.
+For students wishing to take more than two courses at a time, please email a Student Service Advisor at email@example.com or call 1 (855) 325-0894.

 We do not accept any type of financial aid or payment plan at this time, with the exception of military assistance.
 Students are expected to make payment in full at the time of checkout.